 Difficulty breathing and wheeze

 • Children under 2 years of age with breathing difficulty may have bronchiolitis.
 This is an extremely common condition.
-It usually starts with a runny nose and cough but their breathing may get worse over the next 2 to 3 days
+It usually starts with a runny nose and cough, but their breathing may get worse over the next 2 to 3 days.
+For those under 1 year of age, inhalers generally do not help.

-• If your child is struggling to breathe, they need to be urgently assessed by a medical practitioner and are likely to need treatment.
-If your child has croup (hoarse voice, barking cough, noisy breathing), they will also need to be assessed by a medical practitioner
+• If your child has croup (hoarse voice, barking cough, noisy breathing), they are likely to need assessment by a medical practitioner.

 When should you worry?